bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 Working through an example is useful because it lets you recognize an emerging pattern and provides you the momentum to solve the problem.

 It also lets you take some time and think through the problem very concretely about what difficulties might be involved in the solution.

 You might also find any hidden assumptions or implicit questions that you need to address again.
 If so go back to the first step of asking more questions to make sure that you've mapped out the scope of the solution.

+Use specific examples to figure out the general solution.
+Break problems down into steps and explain along the way.

 Okay, so at this point we have a very good understanding of the problem and we're ready to solve it.